Leo-Carlton/ENGG2112_CNN/README.md

 * test a bunch of different variables independently to determine rough values that are good for further testing, weed out poor choices
 * all tested on 6k images, as good half way point between speed and large amount of images
 * base model done first, in cnn_binary_test_batch_fc
+* to choose base model, parameters we thought would do well were chosen, based on some limited research
 * different optimisers tested, "sgd" and "adam", sgd shows much worse recall so dumped
 * batch size tested.
 64, 128, and 256 show best results, selected for further testing.
 Cant test 512 on current model as too large and overflows dimensions of tensor
 * fully connected layers tested.
 1 and 2 show best results, selected for further testing